In the Customize section, you can tailor the experience of MirrorTalk for your organization:

 How Uploaded Documents Influence Your Organization’s Work

 M2 and MirrorTalk are designed to flexibly align with your organization’s teaching and learning goals.
-That’s why administrators can upload key documents, including instructional frameworks, student learning frameworks, standards documents, and curriculum guides directly into the Admin Portal.
+That’s why administrators can upload key documents, including instructional frameworks, learning frameworks, standards documents, and curriculum guides directly into the Admin Portal.
 These documents then shape the work your organization does in M2 and MirrorTalk.

 What Documents Can Be Uploaded?

-In the Admin Portal, leaders can upload:
+In the Admin Portal, educators can upload:

-• Teaching Frameworks (e.g., Danielson, Marzano, or custom frameworks)
+- Teaching Frameworks (e.g., Danielson, Marzano, or custom frameworks)

-• Student Learning Frameworks (e.g., Portrait of a Graduate or other student outcome models)
+- Student Learning Frameworks (e.g., Portrait of a Graduate or other student outcome models)

-• Curriculum Guides or Standards (subject- or grade-specific curriculum maps and pacing guides)
+- Curriculum Guides or Standards (subject- or grade-specific curriculum maps and pacing guides)

 How Are These Documents Used?